gilesknap/gphotos-sync/README.rst

 * provide a file system backup so it is possible to monitor for accidental deletions (or deletions caused by bugs) in very large photo collections
 * make it possible to switch to a different photo management system in future if this ever becomes desirable/necessary
 * use the Google Drive API as much as possible and the deprecated picasa web API as little as possible.
   * picasa is only used to get lists of album contents and to download items that are missing from Google Drive.

 Known Issues
 ------------
 * Shared folders are not seen, this is a limitation of picasa web api and is not likely to be fixed
-* Albums of over 10,000 photos are truncated at 10,000 again due to a limitation of the web api.
+* Albums of over 10,000 photos are truncated at 10,000.
+This is again due to a limitation of the web api.
 Unfortunately this means you will not automatically retrieve all google photos creations if you have > 10,0000 photos.
-I suggest creating a 'Creations'
+I suggest creating a 'Creations' album and copying all creations into it, this will then sync (and any future creations will be handled by the gloabl 'Auto Backup' album
 * Todo - handle deletes and moves
 * Todo - remember last synced date and default to incremental backup
 * Todo make python 3 compatible
-* To investigate - Download of video files seems slower than it should be

 Install and configure
 ---------------------